Yonet/Angular-Interview-Questions/README.md

 * How can you add an active class to a selected element in a list component?
 * What is a template variable.
 How would you use it?
+* What is the difference of using a property binding verses a function binding on a template?

 #### Component Questions: